WordPress/openverse/documentation/projects/proposals/monitoring/20230606_implementation_plan_ecs_alarms.md

 data each month is relatively low (<10 GB per month).

 As I said, if reviewers think we should go ahead with this, I can develop the query and add it to this implementation plan.
+However, I think it's best to start with this initial set of alarms and explore Logs Insights-based metric alarms at a later date.
+We have heaps of metrics aside from route specific timings I would love to even just have dashboard widgets for, like ES response time, ES query counts, average pagination query counts, dead link query time, etc.

 ### Composite Alarms

-Some of the alarms described above are likely to go off at the same time due to their interrelated nature, like p99 and average response time anomalies for a given route.
+Some alarms described above are likely to go off at the same time due to their interrelated nature, like p99 and average response time anomalies for a given route.
 This can be distressing.
+To prevent multiple, duplicative alarms (without reducing alarm accuracy), we can use a
+[composite alarm](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/Create_Composite_Alarm.html)
-To prevent multiple, duplicative alarms (without reducing alarm accuracy), we can use a [composite alarm](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/Create_Composite_Alarm.html) to send an alert when any of the relevant alarms go off without sending multiple if those related alarms go off in the same time period.
+to send an alert when any of the relevant alarms go off without sending multiple if those related alarms go off in the same time period.
 If a composite alarm is